thirtythreedown/happy-egg/README.md

 Breakfast time!
-We made you eggs.
+We made you eggs, and they are happy to see you.

 Like it?
 Slap it on a tee-shirt, put it on a sticker at <a href="https://www.redbubble.com/people/thirtythreedown/works/28319205-happy-egg?asc=u">Red Bubble</a>.